LauraTatianaToro/appointment-scheduler-webapp/README.md

 This assignment guides students through begining stages of design using User Experience principles and usability goals.

-We begin with low fidelity sketches and translate them into a mid fidelity demo.
+We begin with low fidelity sketches of a COVID-19 Vaccine Scheduler and translate them into a mid fidelity demo.
 JavaScript is used to simulate communication with a database (i.e, dates divisible by 2 activate certain timeslots available)

 More steps are necessary to take this project to completion.